 On your first court date, you must either go to court or hire a lawyer to be there for you.
 If you miss your court date, the justice of the peace will order a bench warrant for your arrest.
-You can also be charged with failure to appear if you miss your court date.
+You can also be charged with if you miss your court date.

 - help you with a Crown pre-trial or a judicial pre-trial

 - help you find out if you qualify for Legal Aid

 - give information to the court for you